Community Garden – Growing our space for everyone!

-GCCP buildings are set in a variety of garden areas which are tused by many of our groups.
-We have growing areas in raised beds and borders where fruit and vegetables are grown for Community use as well as a very productive orchard.
-The new addition of a greenhouse means we can garden all year round and spend time growing the ‘hothouse’ favourites of tomatoes, peppers etc. as well as sewing seeds for an early start to the growing season.
+Hidden from view we have a variety of garden areas for any visitors to the building to use.
+A full acre!
+Growing areas in raised beds & borders, where fruit and vegetables, as well as a very productive orchard.
+A greenhouse means we can garden all year round and spend time growing the ‘hothouse’ favourites of tomatoes, peppers, etc. as well as sowing seeds.

 Grassed areas are ideal for parties, sports and just ‘spreading out’!
 A willow tunnel for lends all sorts of adventures.
 Wildlife areas are left to nature with a lot of help from Garden Group, LEAF, Community Foundation, and CEED.
 Two ‘Bug Hotels’ one of which houses two families of hedgehogs in ‘the basement’ ( younger ones enjoy feeding them) but they are quite shy!
 Crops are shared during times of glut including (100lbs of plums!)
 Jams and chutneys are made from our harvest and sold to raise funds for the garden.
 Volunteers and helpers of all ages (currently 2yrs to 86yrs) help with the work and share the produce!

 The Courtyard Garden is for quiet, sensory, meditation and safe play.

 During 2018 The Royal Horticultural Society helped us and funded a special development of an “Alice in Wonderland” area for sitting, picnics and sharing time with young and old.
 In October 2018 we were delighted when our work to develop our Community Garden was recognised by the Royal Horticultural Society and Northumbria in Bloom with the award of Level 5, Outstanding in the It’s Your Neighbourhood section of Britain in Bloom!